racker/salus-packages-agent/README.md

-Provides an agent that gathers the installed software packages reports to monitoring systems such as telegraf.
+Provides an agent that gathers the installed software packages reports to monitoring systems such as Salus.

 ## Usage